azaj01/JarvisArt/docs/README_Inference.md

 ## Environment Setup and Weights Download

-Please follow the environment setup instructions in the [Demo Guide](./README_Demo.md) to create the conda environment, install the necessary dependencies and download the preview weights.
+Please follow the environment setup instructions in the [Demo Guide](./README_Demo.md) to create the conda environment, install the necessary dependencies and download the model weights.
 The same environment can be used for running the Batch Inference.

 ## Running the Batch Inference
 Once the environment is set up and activated, you can run the batch inference with the following command from the root directory of the project: